IP roadmap – Geographical Indications in Canada

 A request may be submitted to CIPO to have a GI entered on the list of protected GIs in Canada for wines, spirits or agricultural products and food (for example: cheeses, fresh, frozen and processed meats, etc.).

 Requests and all supporting documentation must be submitted in writing and be in either English or French (except for the GI itself).
-A separate request must be made for each GI, accompanied by the fee per request.
+A separate request must be made for each GI, accompanied by the prescribed fee of $450 per request

 The responsible authority making the request may use the sample forms available on CIPO's website.